 Review: Final Fantasy XIV: A Realm Reborn

 When it comes to Square Enix and Final Fantasy this generation, I’ve worn my heart on my sleeve.
-While previous Final Fantasy games demonstrated the power of marrying addictive gameplay with engaging narratives, the gameplay in this gen has been a bit subpar.
+While previous Final Fantasy games demonstrated the power of marrying addictive gameplay with engaging narratives, the gameplay in this -- or last -- gen has been a bit subpar.
 The narratives?
 Nonsensical.
 While the practically on-the-rails Final Fantasy XIII left a bad taste in gamers' mouths, the original Final Fantasy XIV was the straw that broke the reputation’s back.
 Square Enix singled it out for having "greatly damaged" the brand.
 Square Enix sought to fix it, which in itself was cause for concern – the last time they tried to fix an underwhelming game, we got Final Fantasy XIII-2, which introduced a new host of problems that were explained away as being "what fans wanted".

 But then, cue the choir and the ray of light piercing through the clouded sky above, Square Enix delivered.
 Final Fantasy XIV: A Realm Reborn is good.
 Playing it, I was transported back to a time when Final Fantasy games were a pleasure, when I was motivated to explore the world because I genuinely wanted to discover more, not simply because I wanted to get the whole thing over with (for more of my thoughts on discovering the world of Eorzea, click here).